urbanjost/M_draw/README.md

      # change Makefile if not using gfortran(1)
      make

-This will compile the modules and a basic example program that exercises the OOPs interface in M_strings_oops.f90 (which calls the procedural module in M_strings.f90).
+This will compile the Fortran module and C code  and basic example programs that exercise the routines.

 ## RUNNING AN EXAMPLE